-Secret Lair is a Magic: The Gathering product line that’s been one of the CCG’s greatest hits over the past few years.
-They’re sets of limited edition MTG cards, reprints that are dressed to impress with funky new art styles.
+The MTG Secret Lair product line has been one of the TCG’s greatest hits over the past few years.
+They’re sets of limited edition Magic: The Gathering cards, reprints that are dressed to impress with funky new art styles.
 Magic fans go wild for Secret Lairs, throwing money at them hand over fist – so naturally Wizards of the Coast keeps on making more.

 Secret Lairs are a big hit for many reasons.
-Partly it’s the interesting and experimental art styles; partly it’s the tie-ins with third party IPs, such as Street Fighter and Stranger Things.
+Partly it’s the interesting and experimental art styles; partly it’s the tie-ins with third-party IPs, such as Street Fighter, Stranger Things and Warhammer 40k.
 Another thing that makes Secret Lairs a hot property is they often hold valuable reprints for rare MTG cards, which are otherwise difficult or costly to get hold of.

 If you’re worried about missing out on some snazzy Secret Lair cards, fear not!
 This guide will cover what’s up for sale at the moment and all the best Secret Lairs that have been and gone in the past, but can often still be found (albeit at a higher price) on the secondary market.
 Be sure to check back often, as we’ll update this page the second we catch the scent of a new Secret Lair drop.